Do you have a tall-tale-teller living in your home?

 The relationship between ADHD and lying is complex, but I’m going to focus on just one primary reason: impulsivity.

-When kids have ADHD their ability to moderate an impulse to tell a tall tale is diminished.
+When kids have ADHD, their ability to moderate an impulse to tell a tall tale is diminished.
 Their urges to tell a funny story, avoid trouble or shame, or simply get them attention or approval from others go unchecked and that lie comes out their little mouths before they even think about it.
+Lying and ADHD is a tricky thing as they get older, too.

 As our kids mature and their prefrontal cortices – the part of their brain that acts as that moderator – gets stronger and more active, your child’s lying should gradually diminish.
 But expect this maturity to come later than it would in a neurotypical child.